d4rkb4sh8/keyHack-kanata/README.md

 - access all the NUMBERS needed with your right hand

-## Installation
+## Installation of KANATA

 [](#)[](#installation)

-- To get keyHack, check out this repository with Git
+- To get keyHack, check out this repository with Git.
+Download the kanata.kbd to get started. to install Kanata follow the instructions below.
 - Launch `kanata.kbd` with Kanata.
   - You can install Kanata by downloading a [pre-built executable](https://github.com/jtroo/kanata/releases).
   - Follow the installation details of your operating system.